Welcome to research in the Biology Department!

-All Biology students, post-baccalaureate fellows, graduate students, and postdoctoral fellows conducting research must also complete ethics training before beginning their research.
+All Biology staff, students, post-baccalaureate fellows, graduate students, and postdoctoral fellows conducting research must also complete ethics training before beginning their research.

 1. Required Safety Training:

 Basic Regulatory Safety Training Please follow the Instructions below to access the training.
 After reading the safety training (pdf) you need to complete a short multiple-choice quiz.
 The safety training is the same general training everyone in the science center completes but the quiz is specific to the Biology Department.
 Once your quiz is submitted both Karen Racz, the Biology Academic Departmental Coordinator, and I will receive notification that you have completed the safety training.
 Please see Karen Racz, in the Biology Main Office, Rm.
 328, to pick up your key.
 You will need $10.00 cash for the key deposit.

 Click the "Proceed to Biology Safety Training" link below.